moshen/vimconfig/README.md

     ./setup.sh [-r|-u|-h] [branch]

-    -r      Remote setup, grabs your Vim config from GitHub -u      Update Vim config from GitHub and update all Bundles -h      Print this help
+    -r      Remote setup, grabs your Vim config from GitHub -u      Update Vim config from GitHub and update all Plugins -h      Print this help
     branch  The branch name to checkout after setup.
             Defaults to 'master'.
 Only works with -r or no options